aicis/fresco-outsourcing/README.md

 ## Docker
 It is also possible to setup the benchmarking tests in a Docker instance.
-Make sure you have an updated version fo Docker installed and running in the background and execute
+Make sure you have an updated version of Docker installed and running in the background and execute
 ```
 docker build -t fresco-outsourcing .
 ```